goncaloacbsilva/Bling-Bank/REPORT.md

 (_Explain what keys exist at the start and how are they distributed?_)

+The symmetric key is already distributed and is the only key.
+We implemented the interceptor class that handles all of our encripting and decripting and respective checks in our server using our secure libraray.

+What we found most dificult was the implementation of our secure library in the interceptors class because when we finally started encripting our payloads the errors were difficult to locate given the fact that we couldn't really see what our payloads contained.

 ### 2.3.
 Security Challenge

 #### 2.3.1.
 Challenge Overview

 (_Describe the new requirements introduced in the security challenge and how they impacted your original design._)

+1. The payment orders new document format forced us to re-design the way payment orders were initicially created and stored.
+2. Confidentiality, authenticity, and non-repudiation of each transaction forced us to generate asymmetric keys in order to sign all payment orders.
+We also re-designed what keys existed at the start and how the were exchanged.
+3. Robust freshness measures to prevent duplicate executions of the order we had to implement a function that invalidated previously used nonces.
+4. For accounts with multiple owners, e.g. Alice and Bob, require authorization and non-repudiation from all owners before the payment order is executed this forced us to store all users publick keys in order.

 #### 2.3.2.
 Attacker Model